abolfazlnikahd/NFS/README.md

 2. ### FILE SYSTEM API's
     - ##### /Filesystems
-        it will show you all your file systems details.
+        it will show you all your file systems detail.

     - ##### /Filesystems/add
         it will open a new page for you to create a new file system.